Charles Widmore: After exile

 Charles is opposed to Desmond Hume (Henry Ian Cusick) having a relationship with his daughter.
 In 1996, Desmond seeks Charles's permission to ask for Penny's hand in marriage.
 Charles refuses after humiliating Desmond by stating Desmond is not even worthy enough to drink his expensive whiskey.
 Years later, upon Desmond's release from military prison, Charles confronts him and reveals that he has intercepted every letter Desmond wrote to Penny while in prison, causing Penny to believe Desmond no longer cares for her.
 Charles offers Desmond a large amount of cash to never have contact with his daughter again; Desmond refuses the money.

 Charles spends most of his time since his banishment searching for a way to return to the island.
-In 2004, Oceanic Airlines Flight 815 crashes on the island and Charles plants fake wreckage of the plane in the Sunda Trench, so that no one will find out that it really crashed on the island.
+In 2004, Oceanic Airlines Flight 815 crashed on the island and Charles plants fake wreckage of the plane in the Sunda Trench, so that no one will find out that it really crashed on the island.
 Charles eventually finds the island after the large discharge of electromagnetism, caused by the destruction of the Swan station, is detected by scientists working for him.
 Charles hires a team to travel to the island on a freighter, the Kahana.
 The team consists of scientific personnel — Daniel Faraday, Charlotte Lewis (Rebecca Mader), and Miles Straume (Ken Leung) — and a mercenary team led by Martin Keamy (Kevin Durand).
 Their primary mission is to capture Ben Linus, with the secondary objective of "torching" the island by killing all of its other inhabitants.
 Following the mercenaries' failure to capture him, Ben moves the island, forcing him to leave it as well.
 Charles is subsequently visited by Ben, who claims that he will kill Penny, in retribution for Keamy killing Alex on the island.